qexat/garnet/README.md

    runtime checks for reading uninitialized data before it's been written.
  * Order of evaluation of function arguments.
+ * Constructing an impossible value, such as having an enum representing integer values 0-5 and stuffing the integer 6 into its slot.
+Not sure *how* to deal with this, but it's a case that needs handling.

 Here's a list of things that I don't see a way of defining in any reasonable/performant way: